HypeHound/downpay-docs/docs/Intro to Downpay/Downpay Guide/customer-portal.md

 ---
 sidebar_position: 5
 slug: /customer-portal-setup
-title: Customer portal
+title: Enabling customer accounts
 ---

+# Customer accounts

+Downpay allows customers to manage orders with purchase options using Shopify's classic customer accounts as well as a no-login portal.

+## Shopify classic customer accounts

+#### Steps

+**1.** Click **Online Store** from your left navigation bar in Shopify Admin.

+**2.** Click **Customize** on the theme you wish to add Downpay blocks to.

+**3.** Navigate to the **Classic customer accounts** template you are using from the dropdown menu at the top of the editor and then click the **Customer order** template.
+You may be asked to login to continue to the next step.

+**4.** Select an order from the order list provided and hover below the order details section until you see a **+**.
+Click **Add block** and select the block named **Downpay App**.

-## Setting up the non-login based customer portal
+## Setting up the no-login order management customer portal

-Downpay allows customers to directly manage orders that have a Downpay purchase option without needing to login with an account.
-To provide this feature, a script will need to be installed into the order status page.
+A script will need to be installed into the order status page to enable the no-login order management portal.
 #### Steps

 **1.** Navigate to your store's settings page from the ⚙️ located in the left navigation bar.